-- Up until recently, finding the best electric convertible cars limited you to just one or two models, with such vehicles being few and far between.
+- Up until recently, finding the best electric convertible cars limited you to just a handful, with not many manufacturers producing an electirc convertible models.

-- However, manufacturers continue to electrify their full range of vehicle models, there are more options than ever when it comes to a roof-down, electric experience.
+- However, as manufacturers continue to electrify their entire range of vehicle models, there are more options than ever when it comes to a roof-down, electric experience.

-- These are some of the best electric convertible cars available around now or soon, giving you a quieter and greener top-down experience.
+- With the summer months just around the corner, these are some of the best electric convertible cars available around now or coming soon, giving you a quieter and greener top-down experience.
+We’ve also covered some of the used electric convertible cars you may be able to find.

 What are the best electric convertible cars in 2026?

-MG Cyberster – Longbow Speedster – Fiat/Abarth 500e Convertible – Smart EQ ForTwo Cabrio – Maserati GranCabrio Folgore
+MG Cyberster – MINI Electric Convertible – Longbow Speedster – Fiat/Abarth 500e Convertible – Smart EQ ForTwo Cabrio – Microlino Spiaggina – Maserati GranCabrio Folgore

 MG Cyberster